pulumi/docs/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 ## What is developer experience

-Developer experience (DevEX), also referred to as DevX or DX, encompasses systems, technology, processes, and culture that collectively impact the effectiveness of software development.
+Developer experience (DevEx), also referred to as DevX or DX, encompasses systems, technology, processes, and culture that collectively impact the effectiveness of software development.
 It looks at all components of a developer's ecosystem—from environment to workflows to tools—and evaluates how they contribute to developer productivity, satisfaction, and operational impact.

 Developer experience revolves around the ease or difficulty of executing essential tasks. **A positive developer experience means those tasks are relatively easy to perform, translating into higher performance.**